 There will be 8-10 grants awarded, ranging from $5,500 to $33,000, depending on the nature of the project and The Village Fund’s total capital.

 Grants are awarded on a one-year basis and may be renewed depending on community need, funding available, and if The Village Fund remains a good fit for your work.

-A final report will be due at the end of the one-year grant, which will be used for the evaluation, and will ask each grantee to share their progress on the work they were funded to perform, highlights, lessons learned, and new skills and/or competencies gained from the AAIMM Ambassadors Learning Community.
+A final report will be due at the end of the one-year grant, which will be used for the evaluation, and each grantee will asked to schedule a one-on-one check-in call to share their progress on the work they were funded to perform, highlights, lessons learned, and new skills and/or competencies gained from the AAIMM Ambassadors Learning Community.

 Black-led is defined as: (Black Equity Collective definition)

 A plurality of the Board of Directors is Black (i.e., are the largest racial group represented on the Board) and the Executive Director/Organizational Leader or the Executive Leadership is majority Black.
 This demonstrates that Black people are in positions of power to influence organizational culture, make strategic decisions around programming, operations, and use of funds, and have responsibility for the successful execution of the mission and vision.